Tresor11/transaction-app/README.md

 # Transaction app

-> This project is a transaction managment app built with ruby on rails.
+> This project is a transaction managment app built with Ruby on Rails.

 ![screenshot](./t-app.png)